filadog/TinyClicker/README.md

 ## Before running

 Make sure to run only one instance of LDPlayer.
-LDPlayer window with the game can be covered with other windows, but do not minimize it to tray.
+LDPlayer window with the game can be covered with other windows, but do not minimize it to the tray.
-Player interactions with the game are possible but not recommended.\
+Player interactions with the game are possible but aren't recommended.\
-Avoid checking the tower on mobile device while the clicker is running, in-game cloud sync may confuse the most recent version of the game and some progress may be lost.
+Avoid checking the tower on mobile device while the clicker is running, in-game cloud sync may confuse the most recent version of the game and some progress can be lost.

 ## Setup